 This is pretty easy.
 Once you know the exchange rate, simply multiply that with the existing currency to find the value in the second currency.
 Sound’s confusing.?
 Wait, let me demonstrate the same by taking the USD to INR example.

-You can do this for any currencies out there.
+You can do this for any currency out there.
 The conversion value will depend upon the exchange rate which varies from region to region.

 - Go to Google Sheets